-Our review covered the core compliance areas identified by 2 CFR Part 200: Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+Our review covered all of the core compliance areas identified by 2 CFR Part 200: Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.

 Additionally, the Metro Grants Manual requires separate accounting of the Metropolitan Nashville Government grant funds to prevent co-mingling of Metro Funds with other sources of funding.
 The agency was in compliance with this requirement.
 Different revenue classes as well as expenditure classes have been established to separately track the sources and amounts of funding.
-Also, the agency can easily and accurately report their expenses supported by the Metro Appropriation.
+Also, the agency can easily and accurately report their expenses supported by the Metro grant.

-Based on our test work, cost and services during the grant period were allowable and eligible.
+Based on our test work, costs and services during the grant period were allowable and eligible therefore, the agency was incompliance with the contractual budget requirement.